Tuesday, April 12, 2022

 There used to be a widespread belief in the 80s and 90s that STIs / STDs only affected homosexuals.
 However, all three types of infection can occur whether you have heterosexual or homosexual sex.

 Knowing as much as possible about STDs and STIs is one of the best ways to keep yourself sexually healthy.
 If you are a teenager, it may be helpful to get STI information from an adult, such as a parent, school nurse or teacher.

 Sometimes people with STIs do not have any symptoms.
 If you are not routinely getting tested, you won’t know your status.
-You could unknowingly be passing it onto other partners or the infection could be doing some significant harm to you body.
+You could unknowingly be passing it on to other partners or the infection could be doing some significant harm to your body.
 Some of the best tools for prevention and early detection are communicating with partners about their STI status, routine testing and safer sex practices.

 If you have an STI or STD, you should seek professional medical advice.
-There are at least 15 fake products being sold online claiming to treat, cure or prevent STDs.
+At least 15 fake products are being sold online claiming to treat, cure or prevent STDs.
 While these websites look official and medically informative, you should not trust them.
-The FDA (The Food and Drug Administration) in the USA states that none of these products have been shown to treat any disease and they may have untested ingredients that could cause harm.
+The FDA (The Food and Drug Administration) in the USA states that none of these products has been shown to treat any disease and they may have untested ingredients that could cause harm.
 Effective treatments for sexually transmitted diseases are only available by prescription, from a certified health professional.

-The same applies for home treatment: it is never appropriate for STIs.
-Evaluation by a health professional is needed for any changes or symptoms in the genital area; only an evaluation will suggest an STD or a suspected exposure to an STI.
+The same applies to home treatment: it is never appropriate for STIs.
+Evaluation by a health professional is needed for any changes or symptoms in the genital area; only an evaluation will suggest an STD or suspected exposure to an STI.